Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

-The user, the programmer, the library developer, the compiler writer, the operating system implementer, everyone, all the time, has to assume the software and hardware layers below him are fragile, supposed to work only a single computing domain;
+The user, the programmer, the library developer, the compiler writer, the operating system implementer, everyone, all the time, has to assume the software and hardware layers below him are fragile, supposed to work only in a single computing domain;
 everyone will in turn provide a similarly fragile and non-transportable device to the users above him.
 All the manual handling of persistence costs a significant fraction of software development